-- CTS is responsible for 47% of repetitive motion injuries at the workplace.
+- Carpal tunnel syndrome is responsible for 47% of repetitive motion injuries in the workplace.

-- Carpal Tunnel Syndrome is responsible for more days away from work than any other non-fatal injury
+- Carpal tunnel syndrome is responsible for more absences from work than any other non-fatal injury.

 How to Apply CarpalAID:

-Have the patient, wash and completely dry their hand.
-It is a good idea to wipe the palm of their hand with rubbing alcohol to remove any residue from the soap or if they have a sweaty palm.
+- 1. Have the patient wash and dry their hands thoroughly.
+It is a good idea to wipe the palms with rubbing alcohol to remove any residue from soap or sweat.